 At Villanova College, we understand that our students are the leaders of tomorrow.
 With this in mind, we strive to help each student develop the skills necessary to be a socially responsible leader in both the school and broader communities.

-A small group of students who represent all the Upper School grades come together to promote spirit in the school through the planning and implementation of fun events throughout the school year.
-These events culminate in the Summer HOUSE Olympic Day in the spring with the awarding of the HOUSE trophy to the house with the most spirit points.
+HOUSE Council is a group of Upper School students who promote spirit in the school through the planning and implementation of fun events throughout the school year, including “Minute to Win it”, cafeteria events, and Semi Formal.
+These events culminate in the HOUSE Olympics each spring and the presentation of the HOUSE Cup to the house with the most spirit points.

-The Middle School Student Council provides students in Grade 4 to 8 with the opportunity to develop their leadership skills by working collaboratively with fellow classmates and students.
+The Middle School Student Council provides students in Grade 6 to 8 with the opportunity to develop their leadership skills by working collaboratively with fellow classmates and students.
 The group meets weekly for the entire year and together plans activities to build community and add excitement to student life.
 Students engage in developing and executing a variety of activities from House Events to fundraising.
-The Grade 8 students form the executive and together drive and lead all events.

 Students in grade 12 who are interested in further developing their leadership skills are encouraged to apply to this course, offered through the Religion Department.
 In addition to the grade 12 religion curriculum, this course places an emphasis on experiential leadership in a Catholic context and encourages students to explore their role as a leader within the Church and the greater community.
 Students participate in a three day training retreat in September and a week-long mission trip to work with Habitat for Humanity and Catholic Social Services.
 Through various texts, experiences and guest speakers, students are exposed, in a new way, to the Catholic Church.